magento/devdocs/guides/v2.0/howdoi/checkout/checkout_form.md

 <p class="q">should this form be a UI component?
 Would a link to the Form component be appropriate http://devdocs.magento.com/guides/v2.0/ui-components/ui-form.html?</p>

-Magento provides ability to add a custom form to the checkout flow.
+Magento provides ability to add a custom form to any of the checkout steps: Shipping Information, Review and Payment Information, or custom.
 In order to add a custom form developer has to follow the following steps:

 Add checkout_index_index layout handle;
 Add JS component that will handle form submit;
 Add template that will render form fields and corresponding content;